meetzaveri/react-donut/README.md

 # react-donut 🍩

-Simple and customizable doughnut chart component for react projects.
+A tui-chart wrapper component for donut-chart built for react.

 ## Installation